 We performed a comparison between IBM WebSphere Application Server and Oracle SOA Suite based on real PeerSpot user reviews.

-Find out in this report how the two Application Infrastructure solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."IBM WAS is extremely scalable.
-It is easy to add additional servers and to divide the load over servers in all kinds of ways."
+Find out in this report how the two Application Infrastructure solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."IBM WebSphere Application Server is one of the best servers due to its stability and paid license."

 "One of the most valuable features might be the stability of the IBM WebSphere Application Server."